chriswendt/ietf/draft-wendt-modern-drip.md

 The peer node should maintain a state that defines whether it is active, inactive, or synchronizing key-value data with a peer node.

 The node should proactively tell it's peer nodes its state by sending the following POST messages.
+The GET query is available for nodes to query the state of peer nodes.

-#### 4.2.1.1 API - POST /node/:nodeid/active
+#### 4.2.1 API - POST /node/:nodeid/active

 Request: